colleennicole223/odin-memory-card/README.md

 - Display current user score and best score from session.
 - Cards should be displayed in a random order once one is clicked.

+I decided to use [PokeAPI](https://pokeapi.co/) to create a Pokemon themed memory game.

 ### Screenshot

 #### Final Screenshot